 DATE TIME LOCK #

 SUPERVISOR

-Locked Out By: (Name)
+Reason for Safety Lock Remo val:

 Removed By: (Name)

 Witnessed By (Name)

-ntact the individual named on the loo ck?
+What efforts were taken to co ntact the individual named on the l ock?

-Describe the inspection of the control circuit or piece of equipmer nt that the lock is being removed from:
+Describe the inspection of the control circuit or piece of equipme ent that the lock is being removed from:

-removed to insure there are t inspect the equipment or contro e no tools, employees, slings, etc. and that the switches are in a NE are in harm's way after
+IMPORTANT!!!!!!
+You must inspect the equipment or control circuit prior to the lock being removed to insure there are no tools, employees, slings, etc. are in harm's way after the lock has been removed and that the switches are in a NEUTRAL position or in the OFF position.